Prompt Asks for 10 Items, Model Returns 3 and Stops

 You asked for “10 unique benefits of drinking water.”
 There are maybe 5 truly distinct benefits.
 Items 6-10 will be rephrases or fluff.
 Not the model’s fault.

-How to spot it: Ask yourself, before reading the model’s output, “if I wrote this list myself, could I genuinely think of 10 distinct items?”
+How to spot it: Before reading the model’s output, ask yourself “if I wrote this list myself, could I genuinely think of N distinct items?”
 If no, the prompt over-asks.

 2. No diversity constraint

 “List 10 startup ideas.”
 The model gravitates to the highest-probability ideas (AI for X, marketplace for Y) and runs out fast.
+This is the documented long-tail problem: models oversample common answers and undersample the long tail.
 Without “diverse across industries” or “each from a different sector,” items converge.

 3. Model hit a soft length budget

-Even with max_tokens=4000, models develop their own “this answer feels complete” heuristic around 400-600 tokens.
-After that, they wind down regardless of how much was asked for.
+Even with max_tokens=4000, models develop their own “this answer feels complete” heuristic, often winding down around 400-600 tokens regardless of how much was asked for.
+The model stops naturally, not because it ran out of token budget.

 How to spot it: Count tokens in the response.
-If it always stops around the same length regardless of N, soft budget.
+If it always stops around the same length regardless of N, and finish_reason is stop (not length), it is a soft budget, not a hard cap.

 4. No item template — quality drift